-FIRST GW HYDRAULIC GENERATOR BEGINS POWER GENERATION TRIAL AT BAIHETAN, CHINA hina Three Gorges Corporation (CTG) has announced that the No.14 power unit on the right bank of its Baihetan hydropower station was successfully connected to the power grid on June 21, becoming the world's first GW-level hydraulic generator to undergo a power generation trial as the project races towards its official operation.
-Baihetan hydropower station is a supporting project for the implementation of the West-to-East Power Transmission Initiative as well as the construction of a clean, low-carbon, safe and efficient energy system in China.
+FIRST GW HYDRAULIC GENERATOR BEGINS POWER GENERATION TRIAL

+AT BAIHETAN, CHINA

+hina Three Gorges Corporation (CTG) has announced that the No.14 power unit on the right bank of its Baihetan hydropower station was successfully connected to the power grid on June 21, becoming the world's first GW-level hydraulic generator to undergo a power generation trial as the project races towards its official operation.
+Baihetan hydropower station is a supporting project for the implementation of the West-to-East Power Transmission he Emerging Africa Infrastructure Fund (EAIF), a Private Infrastructure Development Group (PIDG) company, has agreed to lend €25 million to Ivoire Hydro Energy (IHE) to help build a 44 MW hydroelectric plant on the Bandama River near the village of Singrobo in Côte d'Ivoire.

+Initiative as well as the construction of a clean, low-carbon, safe and efficient energy system in China.
 All of its units are scheduled to be put into operation in July 2022.
 Once in full operation, the station will be the world's second largest hydropower station after the Three Gorges dam, with an annual output of 62.443 billion kWh.

-2.08.2021 FUNDS APPROVED FOR NEW HYDRO IN CÔTE D'IVOIRE
+FUNDS APPROVED FOR NEW HYDRO IN CÔTE D'IVOIRE